 Recently, Aledade submitted comments to CMS on the proposed changes.
 On the whole, we believe the ACO program is going to be stronger than ever before.
 Download the full comment letter and analysis on the new Pathways to Success ACO program.

 VP of Health Care Policy

-Travis Broome, our VP of Health Care Policy, is a veteran of the Center for Medicare & Medicaid Services (CMS).
+Travis Broome, VP of Health Care Policy, is a veteran of the Centers for Medicare & Medicaid Services.
+(CMS).
 Before joining the Aledade team, Travis served as a Regional Director at CMS, overseeing Medicare Part A & B, EHR, and ACO operations across five states.
-Prior to this, Travis lead the team that crafted the early rounds of meaningful use regulations for the EHR Incentive Programs.
-Travis received Masters of Public Health, and of Business Administration in Health Care Organization and Policy from the University of Alabama at Birmingham.
-Travis works closely with our CEO and co-founder Dr. Farzad Mostashari and the rest of the Aledade team to ensure that health reform in Medicare, Medicaid and the private sector puts independent, primary care physicians at the center of the transition to value based payment.
-Travis has published and presented extensively on value based payment models, with his work featured by the American Journal of Managed Care (AJMC), the Health Information and Management Systems Society (HIMSS), the American College of Physicians (ACP), the National Association of ACOs (NAACOs), and the Centers for Disease Control and Prevention (CDC), among others.
+Prior to this, Travis led the team that crafted the early rounds of meaningful use regulations for the EHR Incentive Programs.
+Travis received a Master of Public Health, and of Business Administration in Health Care Organization and Policy from the University of Alabama at Birmingham.
+Travis works closely with our CEO and co-founder Dr. Farzad Mostashari and the rest of the Aledade team to ensure that health reform in Medicare, Medicaid and the private sector puts independent, primary care physicians at the center of the transition to value-based payment.
+Travis has published and presented extensively on value-based payment models, with his work featured by the American Journal of Managed Care (AJMC), the Health Information and Management Systems Society (HIMSS), the American College of Physicians (ACP), the National Association of ACOs (NAACOs), and the Centers for Disease Control and Prevention (CDC), among others.

 Understanding What Risk Means for Your Practice

 The proposed rule improves risk across these categories, and makes it more appealing for independent practices, Federally Qualified Health Centers (FQHCs) and Rural Health Clinics (RHCs) to access and succeed in the MSSP.
 Aledade advocated for many of these policy changes, including: